 The Smok RPM80 comes with a wattage range of 1-80 watts, providing a great power range for a pod device, and is compatible with two different pod types.

-The RPM80 RPM Pod is handily compatible with all existing RPM40 coils.
+RPM80 RPM Pods are handily compatible with all existing RPM coils.
 Meanwhile, the RPM80 RGC Pod can be used with the new RGC Conical Mesh 0.17Ω coil.
 This low resistance coil uses a conical mesh design which funnels the airflow up through the coil for more intense flavour.
 Rated at up to 80 watts of power, this coil is capable of serious performance and clouds.

 The RPM80 RGC pod is also the first Smok pod to come with adjustable airflow, controlled by an airflow ring at the base of the pod.